 We’re very passionate about the online gambling industry here at GamblingSites.com, and we hate the fact that it’s even necessary to talk about which sites can be trusted and which sites can’t.
-We firmly believe that everyone should be able to gamble online without the need to worry about issues of safety, security or fairness.
-This is a multibillion dollar industry after all.
+We firmly believe that everyone should be able to gamble online without the need to worry about issues of safety, security, or fairness.
+This is a multibillion-dollar industry, after all.
 Is it too much to ask that it could be regulated well enough so that there’s no such thing as a “rogue” gambling site?
-It would also be nice to be able to deposit our funds online and be confident that we’re not going to be ripped off in some way?
+It would also be nice to be able to deposit our funds online and be confident that we’re not going to be ripped off in some way.

 We’re actually reasonably confident about the future of online gambling.
 The industry IS improving.
-It won’t happen any time soon, but we’d like to think that one day it won’t matter at all which sites we choose to use.
+It won’t happen anytime soon, but we’d like to think that one day it won’t matter at all which sites we choose to use.
 Each and every one will provide an enjoyable and safe experience.

-That’s not the case just yet though, which is why we do what we do here at GamblingSites.com.
+That’s not the case just yet, though, which is why we do what we do here at GamblingSites.com.
 We make sure that our readers can easily find the best places to bet and play online.
 Not only are we helping them, we’re also helping the industry in at least some small way.
 The more people we steer towards the good sites, the less people are likely to end up at the bad sites.
 And once the bad sites stop getting customers, there’s no reason for them to exist at all.

 As we mentioned earlier, this page is dedicated to exploring the subject of online gambling safety.
 So there’s a lot more information to come.
 Before we get to all that, though, we should point out that the sites listed above are not the ONLY sites that we recommend.
 Nor are they the only sites that can be trusted.
 They’re just the ones we believe to be especially safe, and that’s exactly why they’ve made the cut here.

 We also recommend the top sites in a variety of different categories, to make it easy for you to find a site that suits you.
-You can find details of these recommendations on the following page.
+You can find details of these recommendations on the following pages.
 Rest assured that every single site we recommend, in every single category, is safe to use.

-So what else do cover on this page then?
+So what else do we cover on this page, then?
 Well, first there are some details about the risks of online gambling.
 Then there are some tips for ensuring your online gambling safety.
 These are followed by an explanation of exactly how we determine whether sites are safe to use or not.

 We would never try to talk anyone out of gambling online.
 We know just how enjoyable it can be, so we actively encourage people to give it a try.
 It doesn’t have to cost a lot of money, and the potential benefits can be significant.